brinybeach/TinyWebServer/README.md

 # Architecture #

-The TinyWebServer starts a single ServerRunner that listens for incoming connections on a specified port.
-When a client connection is recieved a new ConnectionRunner is created to handle the connection.
+The TinyWebServer starts a single HttpServerRunner that listens for incoming connections on a specified port.
+When a client connection is recieved a new HttpConnectionRunner is created to handle the connection.

-The ConnectionRunner is wrapped in a thread and added to a pool of threads.
-The ConnectionRunner opens an InputStream and OutputStream to the Web client and reads the data arriving from the InputStream and calls the HttpRequestParser to parse it into a HttpRequest object a character at a time as the data is read from the client connection.
+The HttpConnectionRunner is wrapped in a thread and added to a pool of threads.
+The HttpConnectionRunner opens an InputStream and OutputStream to the Web client and reads the data arriving from the InputStream and calls the HttpRequestParser to parse it into a HttpRequest object a character at a time as the data is read from the client connection.